 HOW MY COVID LAYOFF WAS ACTUALLY A BLESSING: IT WAS THE 1ST STEP OF 6 IN ESCAPING THE 9-5

 The mission of the Free At 50 blog is to share that escaping the 9-5 can be done and to offer resources on how to do it.
-This post outlines the first six steps to make it happen and how the blog will continue to support you.
+This post outlines the first six steps to make it happen and how this blog will continue to support you.
 I was laid off and started entrepreneurship from scratch.
 How about you build your Plan B, the one about controlling your income and your time, while you are still in your 9-5?

-It’s not just about the blessing of being made redundant, but about using that gift to move forward into a better life and to inspire others to do the same!
+For me, this whole thing's not just about my blessing of being made redundant, but about using that gift to move forward into a better life and to inspire others to do the same!

 Step 1 in escaping the 9-5: Finding the why.